 Weekly PE Update

-This semester, we will play some student favorites and introduce some new games. **If you have ordered your child a new PE shirt please email me or have your child let me know.
+This week, we had some fun with Rollerblades!
+Next week we will play some Mazeball and Trenchball. **If you have ordered your child a new PE shirt, please email me or have your child let me know.
 I do not get updates when orders are made, I apologize if your child has been waiting on a shirt.
 As you see, fitness test grades are entered into the grade book, and students were graded on the number of categories in which they showed improvement.
 The fourth quarter is primarily graded on the PE Performance standards.

 I am adding daily PE “collected only” assignments to note PE attire and any class-related comments.
 Blank entries typically indicate a student did not have PE clothes, with comments added when needed.